jschuett/TPF-JAM-TOOLS/README.md

 3. close your Reaper session

-For more detailed information, visit Wiki (https://github.com/jschuett/TPF-JAM-TOOL-tool/wiki) -->, which is still in progress!
+For more detailed information, visit the Wiki https://github.com/jschuett/tpf-jam-tool/wiki -->, which is still in progress!

 ----
 ## Bugs